derny/reuze/README.md

 <h1><a href="http://reuze.me">reuze</a> v1.0.1</h1>

-<p>Reuze is a teeny-tiny front end framework (&lt; 10KB) that makes structuring HTML and CSS for mid-to-large sized content-rich sites a breeze.</p>
+<p>Reuze is a teeny-tiny front end framework (&lt; 10KB) that makes structuring HTML and CSS for mid-to-large sized content-rich sites a breeze.
+It plays nice with other front end frameworks such as Foundation and Boostrap but also works equally well on it's own.</p>

 <p>Documentation is coming in late November...
 Please stay tuned</p>